National Miners Day: A Day of A Great Honor

 U.S. Secretary of Labor Alexander Acosta best explained the importance of this day: “On National Miners Day, we recognize and celebrate miners for all they do to maximize our natural resources and make our modern life possible.
 Mining is a source of good, family-sustaining jobs.
 At the Department of Labor, we are committed to ensuring miners have safe and healthy working conditions so they can return home safely to their loved ones at the end of each shift.
 Today, and every day, I thank our miners for their hard work and dedication, which strengthens our nation.”

-As a comprehensive industrial mineral company, we own and operates 16 facilities across North America and Europe: four mines and 12 facilities that refine, process, manufacture, and package our products.
+As a comprehensive industrial mineral company, we own and operate 17 facilities across North America and Europe: five mines and 12 facilities that refine, process, manufacture, and package our products.
 Our mining locations include:

 Our natural diatomaceous earth is mined and processed at our facility in Basalt, Nevada USA.
 It is mined, dried, and sized without further processing, so it’s nearly as fresh-off-the-mine as you get can.
 At the Basalt mine, the three most prevalent diatoms are; Melosira, Stephanodiscus, Eunotia (Freshwater lakes have a limited number of diatoms growths whereas the marine deposits have thousands).
 Mining history dates back to the 1920’s, making Dicalite’s diatomite plant the fourth oldest continually operating mine in the state of Nevada.